 Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

+If you are looking to find out more about web design and development, you have come to the right place.
 The concept of web design and development has been around for about as long as websites have existed.
 Whether you have an existing website or are starting from scratch, your design and development choices can determine how successful you are with the online aspect of your business.

 If you own a business, you need to have an understanding of website design and development.
 Your website is just as important as a brick-and-mortar store.
 It helps people form an opinion of your brand and can increase (or decrease) your sales numbers.

-Website Design and Development: What's the Difference?
+Website Design vs Development: What's the Difference?

 You'll often hear the terms web design and web development used interchangeably, and while the two certainly complement one another, there are differences between them.